A study of the metric measure space of probability measures via a purely atomic superposition principle: Preliminaries

-We will make use of an useful topology over the space of probability measures, called `atomic topology'.
+We will make use of a useful topology on the space of probability measures, called `atomic topology'.
 We recall here the definition and its main properties, for which we refer to \cite[§2]{ethier1994convergence}.
 Given $\mu\in \PP(X)$, we denote

 \begin{df}[Atomic convergence] Let $\mu_n,\mu\in \mathcal{P}(X)$.
 We say that $\mu_n \overset{\tau_a}{\longrightarrow} \mu$ if $\mu_n\to\mu$ narrowly and $\mu_n^*(X) \to \mu^*(X)$. \end{df}

 \begin{lemma} Let $d$ be any distance that induces $\tau$ and such that $(X,d)$ is complete.
 Let $\Psi:[0,+\infty)\to [0,1]$ be a continuous and non-increasing function.
 Then, define the distance $D_{p,d,\Psi}$ over $\PP_p(X,d)$ as